 - 10% kick back when you redeem your miles.
 (If you redeem 50k, you’ll get 5k placed back in your account up to 10k miles per year)

 At the time of signing up these were all things that I valued but over time the card has lost some of its value in my eyes.
 The main reason for this is that I fly almost exclusively on Delta these days as I chase Delta elite status, and when I do fly on AA I tend to be redeeming miles for a first class ticket which negates most of the other aforementioned perks.
 With all that in mind, and the annual fee for this card being do in a few short weeks I decided to call and attempt to cancel the card.
-In a previous post I outlined my credit card cancellation process, so if you’ve not yet read that I would encourage you to do so.
+In a previous post I outlined why its okay to cancel a credit card if you feel that it is no longer providing value for you.

 Making the Call